dutterbutter/zksync-server-action/README.md

       path: .zks/*.log
   ```

+You have two ways to view logs:

+* Inline: set `anvil_logs: true` / `zksync_logs: true` and the action will print them in the job output.
-To print logs inline, enable the inputs and consume the output paths:
+* Manual: skip the inputs and use the exposed output paths to `cat` (or upload) the files yourself.

+Example with both inline printing and manual access to the paths:

 ```yaml
 - name: Run ZKsync OS